avinash2459/project4_final/README.md

 # Project4 - Final - Oscar Awards Project
 ### - Avinash Sriram Chamarthy

-## Technologies Used: HTML, CSS, Python, Docker, MySQL, Flask, GIT
+## Technologies Used: HTML, CSS, Jinja2, Python, Docker, MySQL, Flask, GIT

+## In this project, the below tasks were done
+### 1. Created an example project as per the article and implemented the steps given
+### 2.Based on those steps provide in the article,The Oscar website is completely modified accordingly.

+## Modified the Oscar Website completely as per the Article:
+### 1.Used Flask Framework
+### 2.Rendered pages using Jinja
+### 3.Moved all the configuration data into config file.
+### 4.Separated the routes accordingly into separate categories(Ex: add,edit,delete)
+### 5.Used to concept of Demystifying Flask’s Application Factory and started the app using wsgi.py

 ## Steps followed from tutorial
 ### Step 1 - Creating Your First Flask Application